goshlanguage/kubernetes-the-container-way/README.md

 kubectl
 ```

-We can bring up etcd, and the kubernetes api server by running:
+We can bring up etcd, and the kubernetes apiserver by running:

 ```
 make up